 St Peter’s, Duxford

-Our Sunday Services happen at 8am on the third Sunday and 10am on the fourth sunday
+Our Sunday Services happen at 8am on the third Sunday and 10am on the fourth Sunday.
+Each Tuesday at 7pm there's a quiet, reflective Compline service.

 St Peter’s, Duxford